Rouble weakens towards 62 vs dollar, stocks up

 GDRs of Russian companies that were traded on foreign exchanges and held in Russian depositories will be converted into shares on the Moscow Exchange in an effort to reduce foreign control over such companies amid Western sanctions.

 Russian treasury bond prices rose slightly.
-Yields on benchmark 10-year OFZ treasury bonds, which move inversely with their prices, slid to 9.11% from Monday's close of 9.17% RU10YT=RR.
+Yields on benchmark 10-year OFZ treasury bonds, which move inversely with their prices, stood at 9.18%, near Monday's close of 9.17% RU10YT=RR.

 From Monday, Moscow Exchange MOEX.MM has allowed non-residents from designated "friendly" countries that have not imposed sanctions against Russia to trade bonds.